The deaths of Anthony Bourdain and Kate Spade spotlight a growing public health issue.

 For example, more than half of individuals (54 percent) that died by suicide had no prior diagnosed mental health condition.
 Among those without mental health conditions, a relationship problem, such as a breakup, was a significant contributing factor, occurring in 45.1 percent of cases.

-Despite mountains of data accumulated by the CDC through programs such as the National Violent Death Reporting System (NVDRS), there is no obvious answer as to why the rate of suicide has increased so dramatically.
+Despite mountains of data accumulated by the CDC through programs such as the

 “Some people point to the economy and the stresses and strains of a failing economy,” said Dicker.
 “Did that have more lasting impact regardless of the economy coming back?
 Is that an issue?
 The changing rates of different substances that are being used.
 Does that have an impact on that rate?
 There are a lot of different speculations and questions about the undue pressure of living today in our society.”